Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Human-Oriented Trust

-\paragraph{Evaluation.} Anthropomorphism is commonly measured by validated scales~\cite{LIU2022107026}.
-Prior work distinguishes between superficial forms (e.g., appearance or communication style) and deeper anthropomorphism involving moral agency and emotional experience~\cite{WU2023107614}.
+Anthropomorphism is commonly measured by validated scales~\cite{LIU2022107026}.
+Prior work distinguishes between superficial forms (e.g., appearance or communication style) and deeper forms involving moral agency and emotions~\cite{WU2023107614}.
 Studies often manipulate empathizing and systemizing behaviors before measuring perceived anthropomorphism~\cite{BRUNSWICKER2025108516}.
-Explainability is typically studied by varying the clarity and form of system explanations and assessing user responses~\cite{LEICHTMANN2023107539,WOODCOCK2021}.
-Qualitative methods, such as interviews, are frequently used to examine how users interpret these cues~\cite{wang2025understanding,cao2025can,namvarpour2024uncovering,choi2025private}.
+Explainability is typically studied by varying clarity and form of system explanations and assessing user comprehension, confidence, and willingness to rely~\cite{LEICHTMANN2023107539,WOODCOCK2021}.
+Qualitative methods are frequently used to examine how users interpret these cues and whether the cues support calibrated trust~\cite{wang2025understanding,cao2025can,namvarpour2024uncovering,choi2025private}.
+These cues affect Layer~1 trust by signaling competence and emotional understanding, but they do not by themselves establish Layer~3 capability; this is the calibration risk foregrounded by the framework.

-Human-oriented trust reflects how users perceive trust.
-However, these perceptions may diverge from interaction- and system-level trustworthiness.
+Human-oriented trust thus captures how users perceive trust.
+These perceptions may diverge from interaction- and AI-level trustworthiness, which motivates evaluating calibrated trust across layers.